infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 	- In adolescence, co-constructed narratives have been linked to the development of identity, which is considered a key-element for mental health
 	- Play may also allow for the expression of frustration and rage, allowing the child (or adult) to cope with environmental challenges, thereby contributing to mental health
 	- play allows children to experiment and explore, and playful activities provide a secure setting for testing the consequences of many alternative scenarios, in order to develop a rich and flexible behavioural, social and emotional repertoire

+## Play & Learning
+- According to a paper that discusses the importance of play in development[^5],
+	- In Infancy Thought Develops Through Activity:  As an infant the only way the child can learn is by doing an activity and finding out for themself.
+In the early years learning of social, cognitive, language and motor skills is possible only through play.
+	- Children Learn by Doing: Instead of being allowed to do an activity, if the child was merely told about the concept, it would not be so clear to them.
+	- Play Holds the Child's Attention: Play involves the children physically and holds their attention in one activity for longer periods and, therefore, aids learning.
+	- Learning Through Play is Fun: It is only fair that we help children learn through ways they enjoy and make learning a stimulating and rewarding experience for them.
+Play, therefore, is an enjoyable medium through which children learn things they are ready to learn.

 # Types of Play